getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/threads.md

 stack trace but instead the `thread_id` attribute should be set on the exception and Sentry will connect the two.

 This interface supports multiple thread values in the `values` key.

-The following attributes are known for each value:
+## Attributes

 `id`: